freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 ---

-Sets the minimal size of the element for browser working in fullscreen mode.
+Sets the minimal size of the element for browser working in full-screen mode.

 #### --answer--